Question: “I need a divorce. How do I figure out what kind of lawyer I need? Do I even need a lawyer?”

 Disclaimer: This is not legal advice.
 Although Attorney Morgan Smith is licensed in both Tennessee and the District of Columbia, family law is very state specific, and this information is based on Attorney Morgan Smith’s experience in Middle Tennessee, and specifically Nashville and Davidson County, Sumner County, Wilson County, Rutherford County, Williamson County, Cheatham County, and Robertson County.
 If you have specific questions regarding your case, call the Law Office of Morgan Smith and Morgan will be happy to consult with you by phone at (615) 620-5848.

-About the Attorney: Morgan Smith is a Middle Tennessee divorce lawyer with experience in Davidson, Cheatham, Rutherford, Robertson, Wilson, Williamson, Sumner, Smith, Hickman, Dickson and Montgomery County divorce and family courts.
+About the Attorney: Morgan Smith is a Middle Tennessee divorce lawyer with experience in Davidson, Cheatham, Wilson, Williamson, Sumner, Montgomery County divorce and family courts.
 Attorney Smith’s goal is to be the best divorce lawyer she can be for both herself, her clients, and the public at large.
 Like most successful divorce lawyers, Attorney Smith is frequently at Court, which is why her full-time staff members are available from Monday through Friday to help make sure clients get the support and accessibility which makes divorce litigation tolerable.
 Attorney Smith works hard to get the best results for her divorce clients, and to protect them from unnecessary risk or emotional hardship.
 When she is not working, Attorney Smith can be found watching college sports, reading, or playing PC games with her Husband and cat.
 She resides in Nashville.